 Zirconium is a silver-gray transition metal.
-It is very malleable and has high ductile properties, and forms stable compounds.
-Zirconium alloys have been applied and used in different sectors and different ways.
+It is very malleable and has high ductile properties and forms stable compounds.
+Zirconium alloys have been applied and used in different sectors and in different ways.
 One of its main attractive properties is that it is resistant to corrosion.
-It is used in an environment with high corrosive tendencies; […]
+It is used in an environment with high corrosive […]

 Tags: Importance of Using Zirconium as Cladding, Oxidation of Zirconium Alloys, Processing of Zirconium, The Use of Zirconium in Nuclear Reactors, Use of Zirconium Alloys as cladding materials, Use of Zirconium Alloys in water-cooled Reactors, Zirconium alloy

 Zirconium Alloys 101 Zirconium is a silvery-white transition metal with a very low thermal neutron absorption cross-section, high hardness, good ductility, and corrosion resistance.
 Zirconium alloy is a solid solution of zirconium or other metals.
 The main use of zirconium alloys is in the field of nuclear technology, such as fuel rods in nuclear reactors.
 Beyond the […]

 Tags: Advanced Refractory Metals, ARM, Development of Zirconium Alloy, Properties and Applications of Zirconium Alloy, sponge zirconium, Transition Metal, Types of Zirconium Alloys, Welding of Zirconium and Zirconium Alloy, Zirconium, Zirconium alloy, zirconium alloys, Zirconium Alloys 101, zirconium-based alloys, Zr-1Nb, Zr-2.5Nb alloy, Zr-4, Zrca-loy-2 alloy